 Known for its beautiful lakes and sights, Michigan is also famous for serving some of the best foods in the Midwest region of the USA.
-No trip to Michigan can be complete without trying out some of the famous Michigan foods in the area.
-Known for its comfort cooking, the Mitten state is famous for re-creating regular dishes by adding a twist like Detroit-style Pizza, Wet Burritos, Olive Burgers, and Coney Dog.
+No trip to Michigan can be complete without trying out some of the favorite Michigan foods in the area.
+Known for its comfort cooking, the Mitten State is famous for re-creating regular dishes by adding a twist like Detroit-style Pizza, Wet Burritos, Olive Burgers, and Coney Dog.
 Its home-grown foods like tart cherries and Michigan apples make Michigan a tasty food destination.

 Table of Contents

 Here are the top fifteen foods that made Michigan famous that you must try on your next road trip to the Mitten state.